ROVI-org/thevenin/docs/source/api/thevenin/index.rst

    The Thevenin equivalent circuit model is a common low-fidelity battery model consisting of a single resistor in series with any number of RC pairs, i.e., parallel resistor-capacitor pairs.
 This Python package contains an API for building and running experiments using Thevenin models.
+When referring to the model itself, we use capitalized "Thevenin", and for the package lowercase ``thevenin``.

-   .. rubric:: Accessing the documentation
+   .. rubric:: Accessing the Documentation

-   Documentation is accessible via Python's ``help()`` function which prints docstrings from a package, module, function, class, etc. You can also access the documentation by visiting the website, hosted through GitHub pages.
+   Documentation is accessible via Python's ``help()`` function which prints docstrings from a package, module, function, class, etc. You can also access the documentation by visiting the website, hosted on Read the Docs.
 The website includes search functionality and more detailed examples.